TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 -
 {:toc}

-Below you can find a list of signatures with a short description organised according to the signature sets.
+Below we provide a list of signatures with a short description organised according to the signature sets.
 A more detailed description of each signature can be found in the Matlab functions which can be opened by clicking on the function name.
-At the end of the page you can also find a list with all remaining signatures contained in TOSSH which are not (yet) part of any set.
+At the end of the page we also provide a list with all remaining signatures contained in TOSSH which are not (yet) part of any set.

 <a href="./matlab/TOSSH_code/index.html" target="_blank">Click here to browse through all Matlab functions contained in TOSSH.</a>